sangyx/sangyx.github.io/_pages/about.md

 - Oct 2022: Our paper **DialogueGAT: A Graph Attention Network for Financial Risk Prediction by Modeling the Dialogues in Earnings Conference Calls**([code](https://github.com/sangyx/DialogueGAT)) is accepted by Findings of EMNLP 2022!

-- Aug 2022: I join Alibaba Cloud as a Software Development Engineer.
+- Aug 2022: I join **Alibaba Cloud** as a Software Development Engineer.

-- Jun 2022: I get my master's degree in Management Science and Engineering from Shanghai Jiao Tong University.
+- Jun 2022: I get my master's degree in Management Science and Engineering from **Shanghai Jiao Tong University**.

-- Jul 2021: I join AWS Shanghai AI Lab as a Software Develop Intern, working with [Tong He](https://hetong007.github.io/) and [Quan Gan](https://www.amazon.science/author/quan-gan) on Graph Pooling.
+- Jul 2021: I join **AWS Shanghai AI Lab** as a Software Develop Intern, working with [Tong He](https://hetong007.github.io/) and [Quan Gan](https://www.amazon.science/author/quan-gan) on Graph Pooling.

 # Education